adlnet/xAPI-Spec/xAPI.md

 ## 1.0 Requests

-xAPI tracking is done in the form of HTTP Requests from the Activity Provider (client) to the LRS (server).
+xAPI tracking is done via HTTP Requests from the Activity Provider (client) to the LRS (server).
 This specification offers guidance in some aspects of this communication.
 Where no guidance is offered, it is recommended that those implementing xAPI use current industry best practices.

 ### 1.1 Request Methods

 xAPI supports the use of PUT, POST, GET, DELETE, and HEAD.
 Use of other methods is beyond the scope of xAPI.
-Each of the following sections details the traditional use of each method and how xAPI may differ slightly.
-For full implementation details, see each of the Resources (link) below.
+Each of the following sections details the use of each method and how xAPI may differ slightly.
+For full implementation details, see each of the [Resources](#resources) below.

 #### 1.1.1 HTTP PUT